HurricaneLabs/brokenhosts/README.md

 v3.4:

 - expectedTime is now a KV Store instead of a lookup
+- lateSecs field now accepts Splunk's relative time format e.g. -1d@d OR 0 for 'Always Suppress'
 - New dashboard: "Configure Broken Hosts Lookup" allows for CRUDing expectedTime KV Store
    - Applies validation to help ensure proper values are added into the lookup
+   - Table highlights when two conditions are met:
+       - If lateSecs is set to 'Always Suppress' and but a suppressUntil date has been provided.
+       - If suppressUntil has a date that is in the past.
 - New alert: "Broken Hosts – Suppress Until Is Set Past Date"
    - Runs nightly at 12:01am to check if any suppressUntil values are in the past
    - Alerts pre-defined contact